Screen Bodies: The Journal of Embodiment, Media Arts, and Technology - Call for Submissions

 Screen Bodies is a multidisciplinary peer-reviewed journal that is devoted to the interface of art, science, and technology.
 The journal’s aim is to examine how bodies engage with and are engaged by screens, as well as how bodies are represented on screens.
 It features critical, theoretical, and empirical methods used in the diverse fields comprising the humanities, social sciences, computer science, communications, and the arts.

 Screen Bodies is a publication where scholars, creators, and scientists come together to map new media ecologies with an eye toward the aesthetic, ethical, and political dimensions of emerging technologies as well as to matters of design, programming, engineering, and performance.

-Areas of focus include but are not limited to: media arts, cinema, intermediality, human-machine interface, virtual reality, machine learning, computational art, biotechnology, virtual bodies, motion capture, artificial intelligence, UX, IoT, robotics, gaming, and digital humanities.
+Areas of focus include but are not limited to: media arts, digital art, cinema, intermediality, human-machine interface, virtual reality, machine learning, computational art, biotechnology, virtual bodies, motion capture, artificial intelligence, UX, IoT, robotics, gaming, and digital humanities.

 Manuscript submissions and book reviews should be submitted to Andrew J. Ball at firstname.lastname@example.org by June 11, 2021 (DEADLINE EXTENDED).